howardchan2630/lessons/jan28_hw.md

 </head>
 ```

-- change background color
+- change the background color
-- headings
+- style your headings
-- align the different div tags, photos and text on the page in a visually pleasing way check out "Learn CSS Layout" link below if you get stuck.
+- align the different div tags, photos and text on the page in a visually pleasing way.
+Check out the "Learn CSS Layout" link below if you get stuck.

-## CSS helpful links
+## CSS helpful links (look at these if you get stuck!)

 - [Learn CSS Layout](http://learnlayout.com) **very very important**